Men-Tsee-Khang: History

+In March 1959 during the Lhasa uprising, the Chagpori College of Medicine was bombarded by the Chinese army, and its destruction prevented the future training of medical personnel at Chagpori, and halted the supply of free medical camps and services to Tibetans.
+The Lhasa Men-Tsee-Khong survived China's invasion of Lhasa, and Khyenrab Norbu was offered the position of president of the Men-Tsee-Khang.
+He accepted and continued working and giving his altruistic medical services until he was accused of being anti-communist in October of 1962.
+He lectured his students on the importance of the teacher and student relationship within their traditional studies, and then he died the next day from unknown causes on 28 October.

+The 14th Dalai Lama soon after escaping Tibet and arriving in India re-established the Men-Tsee-Khang institution in Dharamsala, Himachal Pradesh, India, for the health of the arriving Tibetan refugees and to protect the legacy of Sowa Rigpa, Tibetan medicine.
+On 23 March 1961, the institute reopened on two campuses - Chopra House and Gleenmore Cottage - with a doctor, an astrologer, and ten students.
+Dr. Yeshi Dhonden headed the Medical School and Ven.
+Dukhorwa Lodoe Gyatso was in charge of the Astrology School.
+In 1967 as the institute grew, the campuses were joined into one site at Mcleod Ganj, then grew again and returned to Dharamsala in 1982.

+The government of India recognized Sowa Rigpa in 2010 as an authentic healing tradition, and the Men-Tsee-Khang institute has grown by 2022 to include 58 branch clinics, two medical colleges, and three wellness centers located all around the country of India.

 Management

-The institute is managed under two departmental categories: the Administrative Department and the Cultural Department.
+The institute is managed under two departmental categories: the Administrative Department and the Cultural Department or the Sowa Rigpa.

 Administrative Department

 The Head Office of Men-Tsee-Khang involves two main offices: Director and Registrar, The director heads the institution in a decentralized and democratic manner, not only to preserve the centuries-old discipline but also to provide health service worldwide.
 The registrar holds the responsibility of assuring that each cell of the institution meets the rules and regulations of the Indian Government.

 The Branch Clinic Office was set up to administer the overall management and efficiency of the branch clinics.
 Under this office there are fifty-three branch clinics, mainly in India.
 These branch clinics shoulder the mainstream responsibility of rendering health-care services to all, irrespective of caste, race, gender.
 These clinics in a small town usually consist of one doctor, one nurse and one dispenser, and while these in a metropolitan city consist of two doctors, one nurse, two dispersers, a receptionist, and other blue-collar staff.